 Depending on the program, weekly treatment sessions typically last 60 to 90 minutes and continue for several months.
 Most programs include parent involvement and practice-at-home assignments.

-For more information on treating anxiety in persons with autism, see these related blogs by autism researchers and clinicians.
+For more information on treating and easing anxiety in persons with autism, see these related blogs by autism researchers and clinicians.

 Medications for Anxiety